adenzu/Manga-Panel-Extractor/README.md

 ## Installation

 Visit the [Releases](https://github.com/adenzu/Manga-Panel-Extractor/releases) section of the repository and download the executable for Windows.
-Currently, only the Windows version is supported.
+Currently, only the Windows7+ and Ubuntu versions are supported.
 However, you can build for other platforms using the provided source code.

 ## Usage